dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/cloud-build-and-view-your-docs.md

 :::tip Tip &mdash; Documentation-only jobs

-To create and schedule a documentation-only job at the end of your production jobs, add the `dbt compile` command in the **Commands** section.
+To create and schedule documentation-only jobs at the end of your production jobs, add the `dbt compile` command in the **Commands** section.

 :::